 Take the same approach as you did with the departmental goals.
 Challenge the each member of the team to pick a departmental goal to align their individual goal with.

 Let’s pick the goal – “Increase pipeline to $9M by 03/31/18”

-Bob Jones, who is one of the AEs may only have percentage of that goal to achieve.
+Bob Jones, who is one of the account executives may only have a percentage of that goal to achieve.
 In this example, it’s $1.8M.

 Bob could then break his goal down into weekly activities which will help him achieve his goal.
 His goals might be:

-In the process you may find that your company goal isn’t as realistic as you thought.
+In the process you may find that your company goal is not as realistic as you thought.
 You want the people actually doing the work to be 100% bought-in and engaged during the goal setting process or the company goals are doomed to fail.